navipartner/docs/content/en/docs/retail/taxfree/how-to/planet_taxfree/index.md

    The page which contains all POS tax free profiles created in the environment is displayed.
 Here, you can link the tax free parameters to each available POS unit.
 2. Click **New** and define [<ins>all necessary options<ins>]({{< ref "../../../pos_profiles/reference/tax_free_ref/tax_free_ref.md" >}}).
    The **Code** field is mandatory.
-3. In the **Handler ID** field, select the **PREMIER_PI** for the Planet integrated solution.
+3. In the **Handler ID** field, select **PREMIER_PI** for the Planet integrated solution.
    As soon as you specify the handler ID, you need to set the accompanying parameters.
-The following parameters should be used for production environments:

   {{< alert icon="📝" text="The <b>Auto Configure</b> option isn't supported for the Planet tax-free integration."/>}}